 1. TVC London: (26 segments, 39 sing-a-longs, third season intro) This studio was the main studio involved in production of the cartoon.
-Their segments can be identified by constantly reused shots of the boys performing, and trippy visuals.
+Their segments can be identified by constantly reused shots of the boys performing, characters with odd skin colors, and trippy visuals.
 Some of TVC's work was sent to Group Two Animation.
 Group Two's episodes have very uncannily detailed designs for the Beatles (Ringo and Paul in particular).
 Also assisting TVC were Bob Godfrey Films on three segments (“I’m Happy Just To Dance With You”, “Mr. Moonlight”, and “I Saw Her Standing There”) in the first season.
-Godfrey's segments were among the first to be produced, so they have a choppy unfinished look to them.
+Godfrey's segments were among the first to be produced, so they have a choppy unfinished look to them, with frequent model sheet tracing.
 Starting with season 2, all episodes were animated by TVC.

 3. Canawest, Vancouver, BC, Canada: (6 segments, 6 sing-a-longs): Probably the most professional looking of the studios.
 This studio's crew was a mix of Canadian and Hollywood animators, under the supervision of veteran scriptwriter John W. Dunn.
-These segments are characterized by UPA-influenced designs, unique title cards, and for some reason, small creatures helping the Beatles (i.e. the leprechaun from “Do You Want to Know a Secret”, the fox from “I’ll Follow the Sun”, and the seagull from “Hold Me Tight”).
+These segments are characterized by UPA-influenced designs, unique title cards, and for some reason, small creatures helping the Beatles (i.e. the leprechaun in “Do You Want to Know a Secret”, a fox in “I’ll Follow the Sun”, and a Beatles-loving seagull in “Hold Me Tight”).

 Artransa’s sing-alongs are mostly just drawings crossfading into one another, and the drawings they use are frequently recycled over and over again.
-But the actual artwork itself is pretty nice, especially early on.
+But the actual artwork itself is pretty nice, even better than their actual episodes.
 One of Artransa’s sing-alongs, “All My Loving”, did not become an episode until Season 2, but that was animated by TVC.

 And last, but not least, Canawest’s sing-alongs are the best looking of the bunch.
 They often have full animation in them, some of it recycled from their episodes.
 The font they use for the lyrics is also different from the other studios.
 And the actual content of them is pretty strange.
 “Do You Want To Know A Secret” features a talking guitar confessing his love to a pink silhouette of a girl’s head.
 “Misery” features Ringo on stage performing Hamlet.
 “Long Tall Sally” is mostly recycled animation of The Beatles’ dance from the “Do You Want To Know A Secret” episode, intercut with new shots of Uncle John and Long Tall Sally staring at the camera like a couple of inbred hicks.
 The one for “I’ll Follow The Sun” has a beautifully stylized storybook feel, and tells the story of a bird couple being separated from each other.
 “I Don’t Want To Spoil The Party” combines recycled and recolored clips from the episode with new footage of George, Paul, and Ringo dancing.
 My favorite one is their last, “Hold Me Tight”.
 It has a special intro with unique animation of the group performing before going into the song.
 The song itself cuts between this footage and scenes of a stylized teenage girl preparing herself for a date.